Danial Kalbasi

 Step back, re-evaluate and make radical changes

-The first and most crucial step to take is, re-evaluate your solution and thought process.
-I’ve often seen the idea is based on weak assumptions (not researched or thought deliberately), or people feel stuck with a non-existent problem.
-The goal in this stage is, reflect on your current workflows instead of continue building.
+The first and most crucial step is to reevaluate your solution and thought process.
+I’ve often seen that the idea is based on weak assumptions (not researched or thought deliberately), or people feel stuck with a non-existent problem.
+The goal in this stage is to reflect on your current workflows instead of continuing to build.

 Identify the key stakeholders and communicate

 Now, this might look obvious, but in reality, when people are rushing, we forget and skip clear communication.
-We need both action and communication to deliver good products in scale.
+We need both action and communication to deliver high-quality products on a large scale.

-The goal here is to identify the right stakeholders and, by that, those who have decision-making power and those who get impacted by your actions.
+The goal here is to identify the right stakeholders, specifically those who have decision-making power and those who are impacted by your actions.
 And finally, create a clear communication line between them.
-The practical todo can be:
+The practical task can be:

 • Keep track of important decisions and communicate them as early as possible.